yiisoft/yii2/docs/guide/db-active-record.md

 Lazy and Eager Loading
 ----------------------

-As described earlier, when you access the related objects the first time, ActiveRecord will perform a DB query to retrieve the corresponding data and populate it into the related objects.
+As described earlier, when you access the related objects for the first time, ActiveRecord will perform a DB query to retrieve the corresponding data and populate it into the related objects.
 No query will be performed if you access the same related objects again.
 We call this *lazy loading*.
 For example,